Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The plant community is the lowest level of classification hierarchy for both grassland and forested regions and it is the scale at which range management planning occurs.

-There is further information on ecological site phases or range sites outlined in these spatial datasets:
+More information on ecological site phases or range sites is available through spatial datasets, searchable on Open Government

 - Derived Ecosite Phase (DEP): available on landscapes with Alberta Vegetation Inventory (AVI)